ferrilab/bitvec/book/memory-model.md

 # `bitvec` Memory Model

-`bitvec` has a more complex memory model than the Rust language does.
+`bitvec` addresses individual bits, while computer hardware addresses register elements.
+As a result, `bitvec` has a more complex memory model than the Rust language does.
 The library implementation strives to satisfy users’ expectations, the Rust language’s rules, and performance in the produced artifact to the best solution for all parties, with as few compromises as possible.
-Unfortunately, this has the side effect of being detrimental to the author, and to anyone reading the library source.
+Unfortunately, this has the side effect of increasing the complexity of the codebase, both for maintainers and for readers.

 This document explains the abstract concepts of the `bitvec` memory model and the means by which it is encoded in the Rust language without running afoul of Rust or LLVM rules that threaten undefined behavior.

 The `bitvec` memory model is typed entirely within the `store` module’s `BitStore` trait definition and implementations.
+It utilizes the `access` module’s `BitAccess` trait to mediate memory access events through types that are known to be correct in the Rust and LLVM models, so that at any point in program execution, memory access will be consistent and sound.

 In addition, the `domain` module’s types provide views which manipulate the `store` model to maximize performance.
 This document will discuss primarily